instructure/instructure-ui/packages/ui-buttons/src/Button/README.md

     <Figure.Item>Use the default button as a secondary or tertiary option for actions such as Cancel</Figure.Item>
     <Figure.Item>Use the light button when placed on a background that would match the default button background (example: ModalFooter)</Figure.Item>
     <Figure.Item>Use the ghost button when working on backgrounds of a darker color or when you need to give a subtle color treatment</Figure.Item>
-    <Figure.Item>Use the link button when the action is navigational</Figure.Item>
     <Figure.Item>The maximum string length of any button, including spaces, should be 20 characters</Figure.Item>
   </Figure>
   <Figure recommendation="no" title="Don't">